Lines in Operation

-Line 1: The Line 1 is made up of 16 stations.
+Line 1: Guangzhou metro line 1 is made up of 16 stations.
 It is a very important vehicle to go to the local East Railway Station.

-Line 2: There are 24 stations along the Line 2.
+Line 2: There are 24 stations along the metro line 2.
 This line running from north to south could take you to the Railway Station and the South Railway Station quickly.

 Line 4: Starting from Huangcun in the north to Jinzhou in the south, Line 4 boasts 18 stations in total, two of which are under construction – Guanqiao and Qingsheng stations.

-Line 5: The Line 5 is an artery connecting the eastern and western parts of the city and passing the Railway Station.
+Line 5: The metro line 5 is an artery connecting the eastern and western parts of the city and passing the Railway Station.
 It covers some major business and residential districts.

-Line 8: Opened in 2010, the Line 8 serves at the south bank of the Pearl River from west to east.
+Line 8: Opened in 2010, Guangzhou subway line 8 serves at the south bank of the Pearl River from west to east, linking Fenghuang Xincun and Wanshengwei.

 Guangzhou-Foshan Line: GuangFo Line is the first intercity underground rail in China, connecting Guangzhou City and Foshan City.

-Automated People Mover System (APM): Zhujiang New Town Automated People Mover System (APM) is only 5 miles (8 km) in length, which is the world's first underground and unmanned rail.
+Automated People Mover System (APM): Zhujiang New Town Automated People Mover System (APM) is only 8 kilometers (5 miles) in length, which is the world's first underground and unmanned rail.

 Except of the APM's ticket of CNY2, the metro utilizes a stage fare system.
 The longer the journey the more you pay.
 For the first four kilometers, the ticket fare is CNY2.
-During around 2 miles (4 km) to 7 miles (12 km), passengers pay CNY1 for each additional 2 miles (4 km).
-During 7 miles (12 km) to 15 miles (24 km), CNY1 is paid for each additional 4 miles (6 km).
-When more than 15 miles (24 km), CNY1 is paid for each additional 5 miles (8 km).
+During around 4 kilometers (2 miles) to 12 kilometers (7 miles ), passengers pay CNY1 for each additional 4 kilometers (2 miles).
+During 12 kilometers (7 miles) to 24 kilometers (15 miles), CNY1 is paid for each additional 6 kilometers (4 miles).
+When more than 24 kilometers (15 miles), CNY1 is paid for each additional 8 kilometers (5 miles).

 The common ticket types include single-trip ticket, deposit ticket and Guangzhou Transportation Smart Card (called Yang Cheng Tong in Chinese).
 The deposit ticket and the Transportation Smart Card holders can enjoy a 5% discount when they take it.